 I glanced down.
 “I know.”

 “Exactly.
 You know and you don’t care.
 People don’t.
 It doesn’t matter now.”
-He smiled, to show that he was merely stating a fact, not making a judgement.
+He smiled, to show that he was stating a fact, not making a judgement.
 “It did then.
 Martin didn’t know but he did care.
 In those days, people noticed if things didn’t match.
 Marked you down.
 If it was a child they said the parents didn’t care.
-Particularly in a small village.
+Particularly in a village.
 Even more important then.
 Martin cared a lot.
 He knew he wasn’t welcome in Trefford.
-People didn’t divorce much in those days and the new partner always got the blame.”
+People didn’t divorce much then and the new partner always got the blame.”
 He paused.
 “In fact, all of us got the blame.
 We were tainted.
 If you had a disability as well, that made it worse.
 You were the object of pity, and contempt.
-And fear, probably.
+Fear, probably.
 The evil eye.
-Anyway, he needed to try to prove he was a good parent to cover up…well, the fact that he very definitely wasn’t.
+Anyway, he needed to prove he was a good parent to cover up…well, the fact that he very definitely wasn’t.
 But he couldn’t.
 Because of the socks.”
 He stood up.
 For a moment I thought that was the end of the conversation.
 “Would you like a top up?”

 “Perhaps a small one.”
 He refilled my glass and sat back down.

-“When you can see no colours at all it becomes quite hard to disguise it.
+“When you can see no colours at all it’s hard to disguise it.
 Word got out.
 People latch onto weaknesses like that.
 Particularly…particularly children.”
 He bowed his head slightly.

 “You used to…”

 I felt like doing the same.
-The demands of this terrible confession – which I suspected wasn’t nearly over – were starting to wear me down.
+The demands of this terrible confession – which I suspected wasn’t over – were wearing me down.
 I wondered why he had chosen me for this.
 To make matters worse, I was starting to feel very unwell: feverish, light-headed and achy.

 “I can’t remember a great deal about him, to be honest.
 Blotted it out, I suppose.
 But I do remember the socks.”